nbicocchi/learn-java-core/src/main/java/com/nbicocchi/exercises/warmup/README.md

 |       \)()()()()()()()(),' /####\_ \###/          || ||             |
 |        ",_____________,'  (#######\\\#/          (_) (_)            |
 +---------------------------------------------------------------------+
-He eats kids,good or bad ones.
+He eats kids, good or bad ones.
 They all taste the same to him.
 He comes once a year and eats kids.
 Mostly retards and waterheads but he eats some regular ones too.
 He likes to shrink himself and hide inside kids pillows.
 Then he wait for kid to go to sleep, then *CRUNCH* he bites off